Index

 Partner Network

-CEA supports institutional development across degree pathways, graduate diplomas, applied diplomas, nano credentials, stackable learning systems, workforce upskilling, continuing education, youth programming, summer intensives, masterclasses, industry workshops, and customized short-form training initiatives aligned to evolving creative technology sectors.
+CEA supports program development across academic pathways, stackable credentials, workforce training, youth programming, continuing education, industry workshops, and customized creative technology initiatives.

 09

-CEA works with institutions developing programs across film, animation, visual effects, games, immersive media, simulation, and digital production through curriculum systems, production infrastructure, and industry-aligned academic design.
+Build applied creative technology programs across film, animation, visual effects, games, immersive media, simulation, esports, and digital production.